Olympia Dukakis, Oscar-winning 'Moonstruck' actress, has died - KION546

 Olympia Dukakis, an Oscar-winning actress for her role in “Moonstruck,” died Saturday in New York City.
 She was 89 years old.

-“After many months of failing health she is finally at peace and with her Louis,” Apollo Dukakis posted on Facebook.
-Olympia Dukakis’ publicist, Allison Levy, also confirmed the death to CNN.
+“After many months of failing health she is finally at peace and with her Louis,” her brother Apollo Dukakis posted on Facebook.
+Her agent, Allison Levy, also confirmed her death to CNN.

+Dukakis died at her home with her daughter Christina Zorich “by her side,” the family said in a statement.

+“Her brother Apollo Dukakis, her sons Stefan and Peter Zorich, and four grandchildren thank you for your love, prayers, and kind remembrances during this difficult time,” the family said.

-Although she had a stage career that spanned decades, Dukakis became best-known for her portrayal of Rose Castorini, the nosy-but-sensitive Italian mother in the 1987 film “Moonstruck,” stealing many scenes from Cher, who played her daughter.
-Dukakis and Cher both won Academy Awards for their performances.
+Although she had a stage career that spanned decades, Dukakis is best known for her portrayal of Rose Castorini, the nosy-but-sensitive Italian mother in the 1987 film “Moonstruck,” stealing many scenes from Cher, who played her daughter.

+At the 1988 Academy Awards, Dukakis won best supporting actress while Cher took home the best actress award for their performances in the film.

 Later roles included Clairee Belcher in the 1989 film “Steel Magnolias,” in which she encourages a grieving M’Lynn Eatenton, portrayed by Sally Field, to slap Shirley MacLaine’s character, saying, “Knock her lights out, M’Lynn!”

-A native of Massachusetts, Dukakis was the first cousin of former state Gov. Michael Dukakis, who became the Democratic nominee for president in 1988, but ultimately lost to then-Vice President George H.W.
+A native of Massachusetts and the daughter of Greek immigrants, Dukakis was the first cousin of former state Gov. Michael Dukakis, who became the Democratic nominee for president in 1988, but ultimately lost to then-Vice President George H.W.
 Bush.

-Dukakis introduced her cousin at the Democratic National Convention, and also served as a delegate-at-large.
+Dukakis introduced her cousin at the 1988 Democratic National Convention in Atlanta, and also served as a delegate-at-large.

 Comments